 But the trend of the markets over recent weeks, both U.S. and emerging, has put a caution flag up.
 So, right now, it’s a great idea for investors who favor the growth style to spend less time buying and more time building a watch list of stocks that have big potential when the market turns supportive again.

-And as Chief Analyst of Cabot Emerging Markets Investor, I have just the watch list stock for you.
+And as Chief Analyst of Cabot Global Stocks Explorer, I have just the watch list stock for you.

 A Brazilian Watch List Stock